24 Best Website Feedback Tools for 2025

 - Focus on privacy and keeping feedback interactions on your site

-Pricing: One plan at $19/month.
+Pricing: Starts at $19/month.

 18. Google Forms

-Google Forms is intuitive, flexible in design, and free to use.
 You can create custom surveys in minutes and embed them on your site just as easily.

 Key features: